basicallydan/basicallydan/README.md

 # Dan Hough – @basicallydan

 Hello.
-I'm Dan, I'm a generalist Software Engineer currently on a little break between jobs in beautiful London, UK.
+I'm Dan, I'm a generalist Software Engineer currently on a little break between jobs in beautiful Melbourne, VIC, Australia.
 I also spend a lot of time writing music, playing guitar, performing stand-up comedy, playing board games and cooking.

 ## 👨‍💻 Software that I work on